-The Bank cannot assure that the economic crisis will abate and that private sector debtors will improve their ability to pay.
-Despite the current quality of its portfolio, the Bank may not be successful in recovering substantial portions of outstanding loans.
-If Argentina's economic growth continues to slow or the financial condition of the private sector deteriorates further, the financial system, including the Bank, could experience an increase in the incidence of non-performing loans.
+We cannot assure that the current economic situation and the international context will be favorable and that private sector debtors will improve their ability to pay.
+Despite the current quality of its portfolio, we may not be successful in recovering substantial portions of outstanding loans.
+If Argentina's economic growth continues to slow or the financial condition of the private sector deteriorates further, the financial system, including us, could experience an increase in the incidence of non-performing loans.